inko-lang/website/source/manual/virtual-machine/instructions.html.md

 Creates a Pointer from an address specified in an Integer.

-This instruction requires two arguments:
+This instruction requires three arguments:

 1. The register to store the Pointer into.
+1. The register containing the prototype to use for the pointer object.
 1. The register containing the address, as an Integer.

 ### PointerAddress